How do I pay fines online?

 From December through April, the Library has printed copies of many of the most popular tax forms.
 All other times, Library staff can print out copies of any tax form for .10 cents a page.

-Materials can be donated to the Friends of Troy Public Library by bringing the books to the donation area in the Library lobby to the right of the Circulation desk.
+Materials can be donated to the Friends of Troy Public Library by bringing the books to the donation area in the Library lobby to the left of the Circulation desk, near the meeting room.
 Books may be donated any time the Library is open.
 There are receipts available in this area, which you may fill out and keep for tax purposes.
 The books are sold by the Friends in their bookstore and proceeds are used to support the Library.

 The Friends of Troy Public Library sell used books in their lobby gift shop and lower level book shop.
 The Friends Book Shop is located on the lower level of the Library and is open Saturday 10 AM – 1 PM and Sunday 1 PM – 4 PM.
 The Friends Gift Shop is open Monday – Thursday 12 PM – 4 PM, Saturday 11 AM – 4 PM and Sunday 1 – 4 PM.
 All proceeds are used to support the Library.